-Starting in January, schedule an early evening walk along riverbanks to catch first glints of lights across iron silhouette’s profile.
-For best results, head toward a bridge where clouds drift overhead, and city reflections turn copper.
+Starting in January, schedule an early evening walk along riverbanks to catch first glints of lights across iron silhouette's profile.
+For best results, head towards a bridge where clouds drift overhead, and city reflections turn copper.

-During your stroll, watch lights bloom as particles trail in night air; long exposures can yield squid-shaped ghosts drifting above, especially when clouds thicken.
+During your stroll, watch out lights bloom as particles trail in night air; long exposures can yield squid-shaped ghosts drifting above, especially when clouds thicken.

-Practical guidance for viewing, photographing, and understanding night-time lights in Paris
+Practical guidance for viewing, photographing, and understanding nighttime lights in Paris

 - Look for visible reflections on the water and in shop windows; turn slightly to catch shimmering golds and cool blues without washing highlights.